How to hire testers

 If you get a resume or a motivation letter read them before the interview.
 You will demonstrate respect and your professionalism, so come prepared.

-Be ready to lead the conversation.
+Be ready to lead the conversation, but don’t push.
+Be ready to answer candidate’s questions as well.
 If you need a plan — sketch it out and structure your thoughts.
 You’re being interviewed as an employer too.

 Think of future opportunities your company has to offer.
 Is there a space to grow?
 What should your tester do to qualify?
 Be ready to answer those questions.